Add Contextual Menu on Your Website With HTML5

 <menuitem icon="img/mail.png" onclick="sendEmail();">Email Selection</menuitem>

-In the past, we have covered how to use HTML5 EditableContent, which allows us to edit web content directly from the front-end.
-We can utilize this function, adding it into our menu called “Edit Content”.
+Previously, we covered HTML5 EditableContent, which allows editing web content directly from the front end.
+We can utilize this function by adding it to our “Edit Content” menu item.

 Sidenote

-I’m very excited with this new feature.
-I can see many possibilities of things we can build with HTML5 Contextual Menu.
-Unfortunately, at the time of this writing, only Firefox has implemented this feature.
-I hope that the other browsers will catch up soon.
+I’m excited about this new feature.
+I see many possibilities for what we can build with the HTML5 Contextual Menu.
+Unfortunately, at the time of writing, only Firefox implemented this feature.
+Hopefully, other browsers will catch up soon.

-You can see the demo below (It only works on Firefox).
+See the demo below (Only works in Firefox).

 WebsiteFacebookTwitterInstagramPinterestLinkedInGoogle+YoutubeRedditDribbbleBehanceGithubCodePenWhatsappEmail